 If you love stuffed pizza, another local chain to try is Arrenello’s, who touts their sweet sauce and can be found in Glenwood and Tinley Park.
 A local chain known for classic crispy thin crust is Waldo Cooney’s, with Southland locations in Worth and Lansing.

-Aside from chains, there are a number of mom-and-pop pizzerias, carry-outs or Italian sit-downs to find authentic Chicago pizza - thin, thick or deep dish, among them Ed n Joe’s Pizza in Tinley Park, Rico’s Pizza in Lansing, Papa Joe’s of Orland Park and The Original Papa Joe’s in Oak Lawn.
+Aside from chains, there are a number of mom-and-pop pizzerias, carry-outs or Italian sit-downs to find authentic Chicago pizza - thin, thick or deep dish, among them Ed n Joe’s Pizza in Tinley Park, Rico’s Pizza in Lansing and Papa Joe’s of Orland Park and The Original Papa Joe's in Chicago Ridge.